- Written by Dr.Mehmet Demircioglu

 Recipient area creation is one of the most artistic and technical steps.
 It controls angle, direction, density distribution, and the way the final result frames the face.
 A patient may not see this step clearly, but they will live with its consequences every day.

 Technique shopping is when a patient chooses a clinic mainly because of a method name.
 I understand why this happens.
 Marketing makes method names sound like brands.
-But in my practice, I want the patient to ask a better question.
-Who is designing, extracting, making incisions, and protecting the donor area?
+The useful question is who is designing, extracting, making incisions, and protecting the donor area.

 Natural hairline design should respect the patient’s face, donor capacity, age, future hair loss risk, and native hair pattern.
-I explain this in detail on my page about natural hairline design, because an aggressive hairline can be one of the most expensive mistakes to repair later.
+This in detail, because an aggressive hairline can be one of the most expensive mistakes to repair later belongs in natural hairline design.

 Temporal points are the side corner areas that help frame the face.
 They are difficult to design well because the hair angle, direction, and density must be very precise.
 Overbuilding the temples in a young patient can look unnatural if the rest of the hair loss progresses.

 Frontal third means the front part of the scalp behind the hairline.
 It often gives the strongest cosmetic improvement because it affects the face most directly.
-In many patients, I prioritize the frontal third before chasing full crown coverage.
+For some patients, I prioritize the frontal third before chasing full crown coverage.

 Crown means the swirl area at the back top of the scalp.
 Crown transplantation can be valuable, but it often consumes many grafts because the area is circular and the hair changes direction.
-My page on crown hair transplant explains why crown planning must be conservative in many patients.
+In crown hair transplant, conservative planning often protects the donor supply better than chasing full coverage in one session.

 Whorl means the spiral direction of crown hair.
 It must be respected during implantation.
 If the crown direction is ignored, even a dense transplant can look unnatural.